Please Read How You Can Help Keep the Encyclopedia Free

 The philosophical exploration of religious beliefs and practices is evident in the earliest recorded philosophy, east and west.
 In the west, throughout Greco-Roman philosophy and the Medieval era, philosophical reflection on God, or gods, reason and faith, the soul, afterlife, and so on were not considered to be a sub-discipline called “philosophy of religion.”
 The philosophy of God was simply one component among many interwoven philosophical projects.
 This intermingling of philosophical inquiry with religious themes and the broader enterprises of philosophy (e.g. political theory, epistemology, et al.) is apparent among many early modern philosophers such as Thomas Hobbes, John Locke, and George Berkeley.
 Only gradually do we find texts devoted exclusively to religious themes.
 The first use of the term “philosophy of religion” in English occurs in the 17th century work of Ralph Cudworth.
 Cudworth and his Cambridge University colleague Henry More produced philosophical work with a specific focus on religion and so, if one insisted on dating the beginning of philosophy of religion as a field, there are good reasons for claiming that it began (gradually) in the mid- 17th century (see Taliaferro 2005).
 Much of the subject matter treated by Cudworth and More is continuous with the current agenda of philosophy of religion (arguments about God's existence, the significance of religious pluralism, the nature of good and evil in relation to God, and so on), and many of the terms that are in current circulation had their origin in Cudworth's and his colleague's work (they coined the terms theism, materialism, consciousness, et al.).

 Today philosophy of religion is a robust, intensely active area of philosophy.
 Almost without exception, any introduction to philosophy text in the Anglophone world includes some philosophy of religion.
-The importance of philosophy of religion is chiefly due to subject matter: alternative beliefs about God, Brahman, and the sacred, the varieties of religious experience, the interplay between science and religion, the challenge of non-religious philosophies, the nature and scope of good and evil, religious treatments of birth, history, and death, and other substantial terrain.
+The importance of philosophy of religion is chiefly due to its subject matter: alternative beliefs about God, Brahman, the sacred, the varieties of religious experience, the interplay between science and religion, the challenge of non-religious philosophies, the nature and scope of good and evil, religious treatments of birth, history, and death, and other substantial terrain.
 A philosophical exploration of these topics involves fundamental questions about our place in the cosmos and about our relationship to what may transcend the cosmos.
 Such philosophical work requires an investigation into the nature and limit of human thought.
 Alongside these complex, ambitious projects, philosophy of religion has at least three factors that contribute to its importance for the overall enterprise of philosophy.

 Philosophy of religion addresses embedded social and personal practices.
 Philosophy of religion is therefore relevant to practical concerns; its subject matter is not all abstract theory.
 Given the vast percentage of the world population that is either aligned with religion or affected by religion, philosophy of religion has a secure role in addressing people's actual values and commitments.
 A chief point of reference in much philosophy of religion is the shape and content of living traditions.
 In this way, philosophy of religion may be informed by the other disciplines that study religious life.